 What SET learned

-SET’s work with KAM and wider work on manufacturing in Kenya highlights successes of working collaboratively with local partners, private and analytical, to translate analytical and in-depth research into actionable, concise policy recommendations, and then communicating these to Government through influential local (private sector) organisations with strong networks.
+SET’s engagement on the manufacturing agenda in Kenya highlights the successes of working collaboratively with local partners, private and analytical, to translate research into actionable, concise policy recommendations, and then communicating these to government through influential local (private sector) organisations with strong, established networks.

 The importance of timing is also a positive lesson learned; by targeting and meeting with political parties ahead of national elections, there was a strong incentive for politicians to engage with the core messages and policy recommendations in the 10-point policy plan.
 The positive result of a well-thought communications plan was evident in this project – a 10-point easy-to-digest booklet and a high-profile public launch helped to communicate the messages to both government and media, attracting attention and influencing the thinking of a wide audience.

 The ability to be flexible and respond to needs of government departments and actors is also important.
 SET was able to respond quickly to a request for support from the EOP on the MSMEs agenda, which has resulted in some tangible instrumental and connectivity impacts.

 - Background paper | Manufacturing in Kenya: features, opportunities and challenges – Anzetse Were